 So, what has been done so far ...

-The plan has already been through two rounds of public consultation:
+Prior to consultation on the Submission Draft, the plan has already been through two rounds of public consultation:

 - Firstly in 2016 - the 'Issues and Options - 'Your Town - Your Future' (identified key issues and asked for views on how they should be addressed)